paritytech/polkadot/roadmap/implementors-guide/guide.md

 Validator group assignments do not need to change very quickly.
 The security benefits of fast rotation is redundant with the challenge mechanism in the Validity module.
 Because of this, we only divide validators into groups at the beginning of the session and do not shuffle membership during the session.
 However, we do take steps to ensure that no particular validator group has dominance over a single parachain or parathread-multiplexer for an entire session to provide better guarantees of liveness.

-Validator groups rotate across execution cores in a round-robin fashion, with rotation occurring at fixed intervals.
+Validator groups rotate across availability cores in a round-robin fashion, with rotation occurring at fixed intervals.
 The i'th group will be assigned to the `(i+k)%n`'th core at any point in time, where `k` is the number of rotations that have occurred in the session, and `n` is the number of cores.
 This makes upcoming rotations within the same session predictable.

 When a rotation occurs, validator groups are still responsible for distributing availability pieces for any previous cores that are still occupied and pending availability.
 In practice, rotation and availability-timeout frequencies should be set so this will only be the core they have just been rotated from.
 It is possible that a validator group is rotated onto a core which is currently occupied.
 In this case, the validator group will have nothing to do until the previously-assigned group finishes their availability work and frees the core or the availability process times out.
 Depending on if the core is for a parachain or parathread, a different timeout `t` from the `HostConfiguration` will apply.
 Availability timeouts should only be triggered in the first `t-1` blocks after the beginning of a rotation.